Welcome to my March 2021 Income Report!

 And I’m happy to report that since bringing Bree on, I haven’t worked a single weekend.

 I’m not gonna lie, I do get anxious on the weekends sometimes.

 I think things like “I should be working right now.
 It’s all gonna go away and I’m gonna lose everything.
 It’s all a fluke.”

 And what I used to do to make those thoughts go away?
 Work!!!

 Well, now I can’t.
 I made a commitment to Bree and to my husband that I would stop working weekends.
 So now I have to figure out how to enjoy my downtime and manage my anxiety, get used to other people on my team working when I’m not working.

 #2 – I finally finished the final modules for the Web Designer Academy.

-You guys, I started working on the new curriculum for the Web Designer Academy back in August of 2020.
+I started working on the new curriculum for the Web Designer Academy back in August of 2020.
 August!!!
 That’s over 7 months ago.